 10.3.2.1.4.2 Test Method limitations and scope

 The Near Field Test Method is suitable for OTA sensitivity measurement of AAS BS implementations where the beam forming is done on in a fixed or preset manner for the measured OSDD declaration, i.e. there is only one interface to digital/baseband processing.
 It is not suitable if for the measured OSDD declaration any combining is not fixed or preset.
 Some examples of architectures for which near field test method is possible and for which it is not possible are depicted below.
-The AAS BS under test must not have any other non-linear behavior that would cause the Near field to Far Field transformation to fail or cause increased measurement uncertainty.
+The AAS BS under test must not have any other non-linear behaviour that would cause the Near field to Far Field transformation to fail or cause increased measurement uncertainty.

+To solve the problem of unknown phase information, it is possible to use a sniffer antenna.
+With the additional reference antenna the phase can be calculated via superimposing of two signals, see chapter 10.3.2.1.4.zz.